AngieC96/statistical-machine-learning/readme.md

 ```

 Now you should see `PATH_TO_DIR/statistical-machine-learning/venv/` folder.
-Activate the enviroment and install the requirements:
+Activate the environment and install the requirements:

 ```
 source venv/bin/activate
 python3 -m pip install -r ./requirements.txt